 Did you know that Dover is the first MRT station in Singapore to be built along an existing line?

-Dover station of the East-West Line opened on 18 October 2001 and is the first station in the MRT system to be built on a live section of a train line.
+Dover station of the East-West Line (EWL) opened on 18 October 2001 and is the first station in the MRT system to be built on a live section of a train line.

 Train services between Buona Vista and Clementi continued to run during the construction of the station, making it a challenging task for the engineers to carry out works without disrupting services.

 Trains would have to slow down within the construction zone, while a steel tunnel was used to prevent debris from falling onto the tracks, which could potentially disrupt train services.

 Although the station is not fully completed, the structural works for the station box were constructed together with the rest of the Downtown Line Phase 2.

 By 2040, two additional stations will also be constructed along the North-South Line; they are Sungei Kadut (between Yew Tee and Kranji) and Brickland (between Bukit Gombak and Choa Chu Kang) stations.

 Fun Fact Friday: Barrier-free Train Network

 Network – SGTrains